alexsteb/Arrangr/README.md

 This tool was tested on Windows using Python 2.7.

 Start by running MidiMagic.py
+Check MidiMagic.py for uncommented code that reveals further functions not yet integrated into the GUI environment.

 Necessary packages are:
 - Tkinter (GUI interface)